hcfaction/.github/README.md

 # ⛄ PvPLab Network

-PvPLab is a ambicious project dedicated to boxp and player vs environment game modes.
+PvPLab is a ambicious project dedicated to player vs player gamemodes.
 We are taking the lead to offer the best quality in high versions with infinite content.

 ▪︎ **Yup**: A high version hub core with countless featured systems.